 London is arguably one of the most multicultural cities in the world.
-While many people aim to learn English in London, few actually take advantage of the opportunities available to learn or to teach many other languages there.
+While many people aim to learn English in London, few actually take advantage of the opportunities available to learn or teach many other languages there.

 In 2017 a study highlighted in The Telegraph estimated that over 1.7 million Londoners were from a foreign country, with the top 5 most common foreign passports (and therefore the top 5 easiest languages to find in London) being Polish, Irish, Indian (Hindi, Tamil, Punjabi native speakers...), French and Italian.

 Of all the languages present in London, the most common language after English in London is Italian.
-Walk into any cafe, bar or high end restaurant and the staff will probably be Italian.
+Walk into any cafe, bar, or high-end restaurant and the staff will probably be Italian.
 Spend a little time listening and if there are any other Italians around they will revert back to their native language.
 Most of them speak fluent English, but just as they will always prefer Italian cuisine above anything else, they also tend to prefer to stick to their own language!

-TUTOROO's vision is to onboard some if these native Italian speakers onto our platform in order to introduce them to locals who need their services to be able to learn Italian in London.
+TUTOROO's vision is to onboard some of these native Italian speakers onto our platform in order to introduce them to locals who need their services to be able to learn Italian in London.
 TUTOROO helps Londoners find native Italian speakers in their city so they can speak and practice Italian together.

 Practising any new language can be challenging, and it’s important to overcome the fear and practice speaking as quickly as possible, as this will boost confidence and set the foundation for you to communicate in your chosen language early on.